 A loan default happens when a lender writes off your debt, occurring when you cannot pay back your unsecured loan.
 Since unsecured loans do not have any collateral attached to them—such as most personal loans in Singapore—lenders may write off your debt or petition for bankruptcy against you.

-Note that a loan default is very damaging to your credit score and will stay in your credit record forever.
+Note that a loan default is very damaging to your credit score and will stay on your credit record forever.
 This will deter lenders from providing you loans since they cannot trust that you can repay your loan.
 Remember: one default can ruin your chances of securing a loan in future.

 How Can I Get a Personal Loan In Singapore With A Bad Credit Score?